orsenthil/senthil.learntosolveit.com-deploy/posts/2008/06/21/about-ramanujan.md

 The Helix comic book series Time Breakers features Ramanujan as a character.
 In the story, his meeting with Hardy was made possible by the time travelling main characters, who know that Ramanujan's discoveries are vitally important to their own work and ensure that his work at Cambridge will unfold as history demands.

-The eponymous character in J.M.Coetzee's novel 'Elizabeth Costello: Eight Lessons' uses Ramanujan to discuss God, reason and being human.</p></body></html>
+The eponymous character in J.M.Coetzee's novel 'Elizabeth Costello: Eight Lessons' uses Ramanujan to discuss God, reason and being human.